rollbar/docs/tools/ciscospark.md

 1. Head to the Notification settings page for a project: Dashboard -> Settings -> Notifications -> Cisco Spark.
-2. Click **Connect with Cisco Spark**
+2. Click **Connect with Cisco Spark**.
 3. Select the Cisco account you want to integrate with, and authorize the permission request.
-4. Select the room you wish to receive messages for
+4. Select the room you wish to receive messages for.
-5. Click **Enable Cisco Spark Integration**
+5. Click **Enable Cisco Spark Integration**.
 6. Congrats!
 Cisco Spark is now integrated with Rollbar.
-Default rules will have been created for the various events that Rollbar notifies on.
+Default rules have been created for the various events that Rollbar notifies on.
     You can customize the rules by editing them, deleting them, or adding new ones.